FedBoosting: Federated Learning with Gradient Protected Boosting for Text Recognition: Experiments

 \subsubsection{Experimental Setting}

-The proposed model is trained on two large-scale synthetic datasets, \emph{Synthetic Text 90k} and \emph{Synthetic Text}, without fine-tuning on other datasets.
-Models are tested on other four standard datasets to evaluate their general recognition performances.
-For all experiments, the prediction performance is measured using word-level accuracy.
+The proposed model is trained on two extensive synthetic datasets, \emph{Synthetic Text 90k} and \emph{Synthetic Text}, without fine-tuning on other datasets.
+The model is assessed on four additional standard datasets to evaluate its general recognition performance.
+For all experiments, word-level accuracy serves as the metric for prediction performance.

-\textbf{Synthetic Text 90k}~\cite{jaderberg2014synthetic} (Synth90K) is one of two training datasets for all the experiments in this paper.
-The dataset contains about 7.2 million images and their corresponding ground truth words.
-We split the images into two sets for \ac{FedBoosting}, the first one containing 6.5 million images is for training, the rest is for validation which contains 0.7 million images.
+\textbf{Synthetic Text 90k}~\cite{jaderberg2014synthetic} (Synth90K) constitutes one of two training datasets employed in this paper.
+This dataset comprises approximately 7.2 million images and their corresponding ground truth words.
+For \ac{FedBoosting}, we divide the images into two subsets: the first containing 6.5 million images for training, and the second consisting of 0.7 million images for validation.

-\textbf{Synthetic Text}~\cite{jaderberg2014synthetic} (SynthText) is the second training dataset we used.
-The dataset has about 85K natural images containing many synthetic texts.
-We cropped all the texts via labeled text bounding boxes to build a new dataset of 5.3 million text images.
-We split it into training dataset of 4.8 million images and validation dataset of 0.5 million images for \ac{FedBoosting}.
+\textbf{Synthetic Text}~\cite{jaderberg2014synthetic} (SynthText) serves as the second training dataset utilized.
+This dataset contains approximately 85K natural images featuring numerous synthetic texts.
+We crop all texts using labeled text bounding boxes to create a new dataset of 5.3 million text images.
+For \ac{FedBoosting}, we partition this dataset into a training dataset of 4.8 million images and a validation dataset of 0.5 million images.

-\textbf{IIIT 5K-Words}~\cite{mishra2012scene} (IIIT5K) is collected from the internet containing 3000 cropped word images in its testing set.
-Each image contains a ground truth word.
+\textbf{IIIT 5K-Words}~\cite{mishra2012scene} (IIIT5K) is sourced from the internet and encompasses 3000 cropped word images in its testing set, with each image containing a ground truth word.

-\textbf{Street View Text}~\cite{wang2011end} (SVT) is collected from the \emph{Google Street View}, consists of 647 word images in its testing set.
-Many images are severely corrupted by noise and blur, or have very low resolutions.
+\textbf{Street View Text}~\cite{wang2011end} (SVT) is derived from \emph{Google Street View} and consists of 647 word images in its testing set.
+Many images in this dataset are significantly degraded by noise and blur or exhibit extremely low resolutions.

-\textbf{SCUT-FORU}~\cite{zhang2016character} (SCUT) consists of 813 training images and 349 testing images.
-The background and illumination vary in large scales in the dataset.
+\textbf{SCUT-FORU}~\cite{zhang2016character} (SCUT) includes 813 training images and 349 testing images, characterized by significant variations in background and illumination.

-\textbf{ICDAR 2015}~\cite{karatzas2015icdar} (IC15) contains 2077 cropped images with relatively low resolutions and multi-oriented texts.
-For fair comparison, we discard the images that contain non-alphanumeric characters, which results in 1811 images.
+\textbf{ICDAR 2015}~\cite{karatzas2015icdar} (IC15) comprises 2077 cropped images that feature relatively low resolutions and multi-oriented texts.
+For a fair comparison, we exclude images containing non-alphanumeric characters, resulting in a final count of 1811 images.